STOCKSCH 354

 Email: jenevesantry@gmail.com

-Instructor Bio: Jen Santry attributes her connection with food and land to her Lakota and Choctaw heritage.
-She is an enrolled member of Choctaw Nation and she is Sičháŋǧu (Brule) Lakota, Bdewákaŋtuŋwaŋ (Mdewakanton) Dakota, and Iháŋktuŋwaŋ (Yankton) Dakota.
+Instructor Bio: Jen Santry is a citizen of Choctaw Nation and Sicangu Lakota, Mdewakanton Dakota, and Yankton Dakota.
 She’s been involved in food politics, advocacy, and education for the last 20 years.
-Jen has a Master’s Degree in Nonprofit Management and a BS in Zoology.
-She’s in the second year of a doctoral program in Educational Sustainability at the University of Wisconsin Stevens Point.
-Jen is researching best practices for braiding Indigenous knowledge into undergraduate sustainable agriculture courses through place-based and land-based pedagogies.
-Her love of nonprofits stems from working in the field for 15 years creating and implementing sustainable food programs including community gardens, K-12 educational programs, college student-run CSAs, and urban farming policies.
+Jen has a doctorate in Educational Sustainability, a MA in Nonprofit Management, and a BS in Zoology.
+Through Lakota stories and relationships with food, she is collaboratively addressing the need for cultural preservation and land-based knowledge in sustainable agriculture education.
+Her love of nonprofits stems from creating and implementing sustainable food programs including community gardens, K-12 educational programs, college student-run CSAs, and Indigenous land-based programs.
 She’s been a volunteer, a grant writer, a board member, an office administrator, and an executive director for several nonprofits over the years.
-This year, she moved with her family to Glorieta, New Mexico, to establish a high-desert homestead and permaculture farm.
-Jen is excited to share her experiences facilitating groundbreaking, local food and farming programs.
-She also teaches/manages the Sustainable Agriculture and Food Systems certificate program at Peninsula College (Olympic Peninsula) and UMASS Amherst’s STOCKSCH 165 – Intro to Sustainable Agriculture and Food Systems during Summer II term.
+Jen is the Indigenous Education Liaison for the Santa Fe-based nonprofit CAVU where she collaborates with SW and PNW Tribes in climate change planning and education through Native youth engagement in storytelling and video production.
+She also teaches in the Native American Studies Graduate Certificate at Montana State University, the Sustainable Agriculture and Food Systems certificate program at Peninsula College (Olympic Peninsula), and UMASS Amherst’s STOCKSCH 165 – Intro to Sustainable Agriculture and Food Systems (Fall Term) and STOCKSH 290 – Native Food Systems (Spring Term).

 Student Learning Objectives – students will: